Jacob608/SMD_Bis-Catechol_Iron_Complex/README.md

 # Instructions

 There are three steps in this procedure.
 The first step is building a pdb, psf, and LAMMPS data file to prepare for a LAMMPS simulation.
 The second step is to run an equilibration of that system.
 The third step is to run and analyze a steered molecular dynamics simulation using LAMMPS fix smd.
-Set up your software as outlined in the section Software
+Set up your software as outlined in the section Software.

 ## Step 1: Prepare pdb, psf, and data files.